FrostiiWeeb/Pawbot/README.md

 # PawBot
 #### This Project uses the rewrite version of [discord.py](https://github.com/Rapptz/discord.py/tree/rewrite) as well as [Python 3.7.1](https://www.python.org/downloads/release/python-371/) and [Posgresql 11](https://www.postgresql.org/) or higher.
 Please keep this in mind when using the bot.

+## Hosting
+Contact me on discord regarding hosting, if you need help.
+**Help will only be provided for vps (Virtual Private Servers), and not for Heroku**

 ## Acknowledgements
 Thanks to
 - [Yellowfin](https://github.com/SegmentationViolation) for hosting the bot on his server.

 ## Important Note on running
-If you have any issues when running the code, feel free to contact me @ Paws#0001 on Discord, or open an issue on the repo.
+If you have any issues when running the code, feel free to contact me @ Paws#7605 on Discord, or open an issue on the repo.
 Use my discord for more urgent issues.

 Hope you enjoy :D